 Forced to seek work at the age of ten, Nell meets Miss Dinchope, the housekeeper at Hillend Rectory.
 Engaged for a month’s trial, she responds well to a disciplined routine, but finds that while some servants pretend friendship, malice is their intent.

 Receptive to atmosphere, she senses dark undercurrents in the clerical household, and people in authority who purport to be what they are not.
 She feels apprehensive, but how can she leave when there is nowhere to go, and what chance has a foundling of acquiring work elsewhere?

 While Miss Dinchope holds fast to her wish to escape, Maria knows that having risen above adversity; she must train the girl for a better place in service, and, to avoid the problems that she encountered as a girl, insists that Nell avoids men… But will her guidance be enough?

-A heart warming story, which gives a rare insight into the lives of women to whom kindness, honesty and friendship mean more than money and social class.
-It is the second part of an interlinking series that is filled with love, loss, life and laughs.
+A heart-warming story, which gives a rare insight into the lives of women to whom kindness, honesty and friendship mean more than money and social class.
+The second part of an interlinking series that is filled with love, loss, life and laughs.